ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-ChildItem | Select-Object Name, Length`
 - `Select-String -Path .\captain-hat.txt -Pattern "hat"`

+### Why I Used These Commands
+- I used `Sort-Object` to quickly identify unusually large files.
+- `Where-Object` let me narrow down results to specific file types or names.
+- `Select-Object` was useful when I only needed a subset of properties, reducing noise.
+- `Select-String` was chosen to replicate log searches, similar to `grep`, helping me locate strings of interest (like suspicious indicators).

 ### Why This Matters
 Instead of manually checking each file, I automated the process:
 - Sorting by size lets me quickly identify unusually large or suspicious files.